RadicalCommEcol/Asymmetric_Interactions/README.md

 - Figure 4: "04_plot_fig4a.YPNB" and "04_plot_fig4b.R"
 - Figure 5: "04_plot_fig5.R"

 Note that there are different auxiliary scripts both in the main /Scripts folder and in one subfolder.
-Also, please note that some of the scripts are very computationally demanding.
+Also, please note that some of the scripts are very computationally demanding, especially those scripts with the prefix 01.
+Further, note that the Box2_01 scripts create files of such size (~3GB) that they could not be stored in this public repository.
+Finally, please, note that the scripts used to represent three-dimensional images (Figs. 1, 2, 4a, S3, S4, S5 and S8) are in python (jupyter notebook), but all data processing and analysis is in R files.